MohamedKido/Power-BI-Projects/README.md

 # Power BI Projects

 Welcome to the **Power BI Projects** repository!
-This repository contains a collection of Power BI projects developed by team at InsightfulAnalytics
+This repository contains a collection of Power BI projects developed by Mohamed Kido

 ## Table of Contents
 * [Introduction](#introduction)